 The total amount of damage a ship receives on a flight can be reduced by the type of the hull, as well as specialized shield components.
 A damaged ship will start to fly slower as soon as its condition is below 80%.
 The current condition of the ship as well as the materials required to repair it can be seen in the

 To repair the ship, simply head to one of your bases where the necessary materials are stored and hit repair.

 Just moments before I started to write this devlog entry we released the Ignition update.
-Check this for more details!
+Check this forum topic for more details!

 As Michi already mentioned above, last week was pretty much all about ship damage and finalizing things for the release (including the new shipbuilding page in our handbook).
 Concerning ship damage specifically, we've been tweaking the numbers extensively already, but if something doesn't feel quite right yet, let us know.
 As always, we'll continue to closely observe how things play out in the "real world"!

 In the last week before my end-of-the-year vacation, I'll prepare a few game design thoughts on potential additions in an upcoming maintenance patch, such as the ability to expand warehouse capacities or how to integrate a variety of quality-of-life features into the game.

 Another week of press releases/emails for me, but I won't talk about that again :) We had some trouble with YouTube Ads since they restricted our account after just a few hours of running our ad.
 It seems that we don't have the best luck when starting out on a new platform.
 If we don't get marked for "dating" then it's something else bizarre.
 But the restriction didn't last long and we were able to start getting results a few days later.
 I'm hopeful that we can get some use out of YouTube over the next few months.